MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md

     -   The certificate should have associated private key

-    -   DPM doesn‚Äôt support certificates with CNG Keys
+    -   DPM doesnít support certificates with CNG Keys

-    -   DPM doesn‚Äôt support self-signed certificates.
+    -   DPM doesnít support self-signed certificates.

 -   Each computer you want to protect (including virtual machines) must have its own certificate.